PNG Field

 Displays

-The concourse is decorated eloquently and I was a fan of the large red banners hanging down from the ceiling in the upper concourse.
+The concourse is decorated eloquently and I was a fan of the large banners hanging down from the ceiling in the upper concourse.
 They were used for team achievements including playoff appearances and division titles.
 Other side banners provided some good info on the franchise, including the starting lineup for the Curve on every opening day.
-Just before entering the concourse is a “Road to the Show” wall, which features the names of each player to make it with the Pirates (or other team appearance if applicable).
-One retired number was seen in the concourse (next to an awesome display of Eastern League Ballparks), a huge “16” for Adam Hyzdu, a two-time MVP for the Curve.
+Downstairs, there’s a somewhat hidden section that includes a glass case of memorabilia and a wall featuring widescale photo of every Eastern League Ballpark.
+Altoona, you know just how to reach my heart.
+While using one of the walkways, one of the better “Road to the Show” walls provides a fair amount of detail.
+Lastly, there is one retired number and that “16” is for Adam Hyzdu, a two-time MVP for the Curve.

 Displays Ranking: 4 out of 6